imarsman/iptools/README.md

 This utility currently does three things with IPV4.
 It splits a subnet into networks and into networks by a differing subnet size, it splits a subnet into a set of ranges for its networks, and it gives summary information for a subnet.

-For IPV6 a random (or manually entered) IPV6 address can be generated and described.
+For IPV6 a random IPV6 IP can be generated (or manually entered as a parameter) and described.
 Currently global unicast and link local addresses are handled.
 The full range of address types will at tome point be supported

 The IP package used, `net/netip`, is in Go 1.18.
 It is slightly different in API compared to the